Part II: Implementing Your Plan in Brightspace

 - Use the Announcements tool in Brightspace to update students of any changes in course schedule or resources.

 - Provide schedule of online synchronous sessions if you are including these in your delivery.
-This will help students prepare to actively participate in the course (sample already included in CITL Setup Kit).
+This will help students prepare to actively participate in the course (sample already included in CITL Setup Kit Template).

 - Hold online office hours using Online Rooms.